emmanuel-battesti/place-bot/README.md

 ### Lidar sensor

-In the code, class *Lidar*, in the file src/place_bot/entities/lidar.py
+In the file `src/place_bot/simulation/ray_sensors/lidar.py`, class *Lidar*.

-It emulates a lidar.
+It emulates a lidar sensor with the following specifications:

 - *fov* (field of view): 360 degrees
 - *resolution* (number of rays): 181
 - *max range* (maximum range of the sensor): 300 pixels

-A gaussian noise is added to the distance measurements.
+Gaussian noise has been added to the distance measurements to simulate real-world conditions.
-As the *field of view* (fov) is 360°, the first (at -Pi rad) and the last value (at Pi) should be the same.
+As the *field of view* (fov) is 360°, the first value (at -Pi rad) and the last value (at Pi) should be the same.

-To visualize lidar sensor data, you need to set the parameter *draw_lidar_rays* parameter of the *Simulator* class to *True*.
+To visualize lidar sensor data, you need to set the parameter *draw_lidar_rays* of the *Simulator* class to *True*.

 ### Odometer sensor

-In the file *src/place_bot/entities/odometer.py*, it is described in the class *Odometer*.
+In the file `src/place_bot/simulation/robot/robot_sensors.py`, it is described in the class *Odometer*.

 This sensor returns an array of data containing the pose of the robot by integrating its displacement at each step.
 Its displacement is :
-- dist_travel, the distance of the robot's movement during the last timestep.
+- `dist_travel`: Distance traveled during the last timestep (in pixels)
-- alpha, the relative angle of the current position with respect to the previous reference frame of the robot
+- `alpha`: Relative angle of the current position with respect to the previous frame (in radians)
-- theta, the orientation variation (or rotation) of the robot during the last step in the reference frame
+- `theta`: Orientation variation (rotation) during the last timestep (in radians)

+Angles, alpha and theta, increase with a counter-clockwise rotation of the robot.
+Their value is between -Pi and Pi.
 Gaussian noise was added separately to the three parts of the data to make them look like real noise.

 We use those noisy odometry data by integrating measurements over time to finally get an estimate of the current position of the robot.

-If you want to enable the visualization of the noises, you should set the parameter *enable_visu_noises* to *True*.
+If you want to enable the visualization of the noises, you need to set the parameter *enable_visu_noises* parameter of the *Simulator* class constructor to *True*.
 It will show also a demonstration of the integration of odometer values, by drawing the estimated path.

 ### Actuators

 At each time step, you must provide values for your actuators.

-You have 2 values to move your robot:
+You have 2 values to control your robot's movement:
-- *forward_controller*, a float value between -1 and 1.
-This is a force apply to your robot in the longitudinal way.
+- *forward*: A float value between -1 and 1.
+This applies force in the longitudinal direction.
-- *angular_vel_controller*, a float value between -1 and 1.
-This is the speed of rotation.
+- *rotation*: A float value between -1 and 1.
+This controls the rotation speed.

-You can find examples of actuator use in almost all files in *examples/*.
+You can find examples of actuator use in almost all files in `examples/`.

 ## Playground

-Robot act and perceive in a *Playground*.
+Robot acts and perceives in a *Playground*.

 A *playground* is composed of scene elements, which can be fixed or movable.
-The playground with all its elements, except for the robot, are called "World" within this *Place-bot* repository.
+The playground with all its elements, except for the robot, is called a "World" within this *Place-Bot* repository.

 ### Coordinate System

-A playground is described using a Cartesian coordinate system.
+The playground uses a standard Cartesian coordinate system:

-Each element has a position (x,y, theta), with x along the horizontal axis, y along the vertical axis, and theta the orientation in radians, aligned on the horizontal axis.
-The position (0, 0) is at the center of the world.
-The value of theta is between -Pi and Pi.
-Theta increases with a counter-clockwise rotation of the robot.
-For theta = 0, the robot is oriented towards the right.
-A playground has a size [width, height], with the width along x-axis, and height along y-axis.
+* The position `(x, y)` :
+  - Origin (0,0) is at the center of the world.
+  - `x`: Horizontal position (positive values to the right)
+  - `y`: Vertical position (positive values upward)

+* The orientation `theta`:
+  - Measured in radians between -π and π
+  - Increases with counter-clockwise rotation
+  - At `theta` = 0, the robot faces right (positive x-axis)

+* World Dimensions:
+  - Worlds have a size [width, height], with width along x-axis and height along y-axis
+  - All measurements are in pixels

-# Programming
+# Programming Your Robot

-## Architecture of *Place-bot*
+## Architecture of *Place-Bot*

 ### Directory *src/place_bot*